These healthy peanut butter balls come together so easily and are perfect for holiday parties! They’re gluten-free, grain-free and vegan.

 I think butter (for a dairy-containing version) would work.

-If you try these healthy peanut butter balls, I’d love to hear how they come out!
+If you try this healthy peanut butter ball recipe, I’d love to hear how they come out!

 Healthy Peanut Butter Balls (vegan, gluten-free)